Seneca-ICTOER/CSP451/docs/tutorials-github/16-basic-commnads.md

 ### Example: Start a new repository and publish it to GitHub

 First, you will need to create a new repository on GitHub.
-For more information, see "[Hello World](https://docs.github.com/en/get-started/start-your-journey/hello-world)." **Do not** initialize the repository with a README, .gitignore or License file.
+For more information, see [Hello World](https://docs.github.com/en/get-started/start-your-journey/hello-world). **Do not** initialize the repository with a `README`, `.gitignore` or `License` file.
 This empty repository will await your code.

 ```bash
 # create a new directory, and initialize it with git-specific functions